Modern Slavery and Human Trafficking Statement

 We will treat any breach of our policies very seriously.
 For example, any employee who breaches the policy will face disciplinary action which could result in dismissal for misconduct or gross misconduct.

 We consistently manage and review key performance indicators to measure the proactive steps being taken whilst we continue and evolve our training internally to enable effective awareness and measurement of the policies we have in place.

 Our Supply Chain Due Diligence

-We are also members of SEDEX, JOSCAR and Hellios for effective supplier accreditation, compliance and awareness whilst being ISO accredited.
+We are also members of SEDEX, JOSCAR and HELLIOS FSQS for effective supplier accreditation, compliance and awareness whilst being ISO accredited.
 Details can be located here.

 We also follow CIPS best practice standards and are members also.